syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 {% endhighlight %}
 {% endtabs %}

-## Events

 * `ItemDropEvent`, `DragEnter`, `DragOver` and `DragLeave` events will notify you the Source and elements that are interacted with the dropped element(target).To explore about arguments, please refer to [ItemDropEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html) .

 ## Automatic Alignment

 SfDiagram provide supports to arrange the nodes and connectors neatly by adjusting node's position.
 For example, on a diagram with full of nodes and connectors, you want to place a node without intersecting any other elements.

-Using `GetCollisionFreeLocation` method, you can able to find a possible position without intersecting others for any given node.
+Using [CollisioState](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.CollisionState_members.html) and `GetCollisionFreeLocation` method, you can able to find a possible position without intersecting others for any given node.

+{% tabs %}
 {% highlight C# %}

 // Invoking SelectorChanged Event
 (this.diagram.Info as IGraphInfo).SelectorChangedEvent += OnSelectorChangedEvent;

-{% endhighlight %}

-{% highlight C# %}
+// SelectorChanged event - custom code
 private void OnSelectorChangedEvent(object sender, SelectorChangedEventArgs args) {
     // Need to adjust selected node's position, if it in contact with any other elements on drag complete